 5. Embrace Innovation.

-Take a glance at most professional services firm websites and the word ‘Innovative’ will no doubt feature prominently.
+Take a glance at most law firm websites and the word ‘innovative’ will no doubt feature prominently.
 However, are firms truly pushing the boundaries of accepted wisdom in the industry, or is this just a buzz-word referenced because that’s what clients expect to see?

 At ObjectiveManager, we have developed goal-setting software to help professional services firms and their people define strategy and improve performance through continuous feedback to power growth.